Priti Patel: COVID-19 contracts

 In May 2021, Patel was accused of lobbying Michael Gove, the Cabinet Office minister, on behalf of Pharmaceuticals Direct Ltd (PDL), a healthcare firm, that sought a government contract to provide personal protective equipment.
 PDL's director, Samir Jassal, previously worked as an adviser to Patel and stood as a Conservative candidate at two general elections.
 PDL was later awarded a £102.7 million contract weeks in July 2020.
-The Labour Party accused Patel of a "flagrant breach" of the ministerial code, and urged the cabinet secretary to investigate Patel's behaviour.
+The Labour Party accused Patel of a "flagrant breach" of the ministerial code, and urged the Cabinet Secretary to investigate Patel's behaviour.

 Prank victim

-On 15 March 2022, Patel was the victim of a prank video call by Russian comedians Vovan and Lexus who were accused by Britain of working for Russia.
-One of the callers impersonated Ukrainian prime minister Denys Shmyhal, and asked Patel if she was ready to accept neo-Nazi Ukrainian nationalists into the country, referring to the claim by the Russian government that its invasion of Ukraine was to "denazify" the country.
+On 15 March 2022, Patel was the victim of a prank video call by Russian comedians Vovan and Lexus, who were accused by Britain of working for the Russian authorities.
+One of the callers impersonated Ukrainian Prime Minister Denys Shmyhal, and asked Patel if she was ready to accept neo-Nazi Ukrainian nationalists into the country, referring to the claim by the Russian Government that its invasion of Ukraine was to "denazify" the country.
 Patel's comments were picked up by Russian state media, including RIA Novosti, which interpreted her comments as meaning she was "ready to accept and help Ukrainian nationalists and neo-Nazis in every possible way".

-Return to the backbenches
+Resignation from the frontbench

-On 5 September 2022, in anticipation of the appointment of Liz Truss as Prime Minister, Patel tendered her resignation as Home Secretary which was effective from 6 September.
+On 5 September 2022, in anticipation of the appointment of Liz Truss as prime minister, Patel tendered her resignation as home secretary, effective from 6 September.
 She subsequently returned to the backbenches.

-Patel endorsed Boris Johnson in the October 2022 Conservative Party Leadership Election.
+Patel endorsed Boris Johnson in the October 2022 Conservative Party leadership election.
 After Johnson declined to stand, she instead endorsed Rishi Sunak.

+Patel was one of ten parliamentarians personally named in a Commons Select Committee of Privileges special report on the "Co-ordinated campaign of interference in the work of the Privileges Committee", published 28 June 2023.
+The report detailed how said parliamentarians "took it upon themselves to undermine procedures of the House of Commons" by putting pressure on the Commons Privileges Committee investigation into Boris Johnson.